Broadcast schedule for automation of professional broadcasting

 10. /New/***

-Example jingles and advertisements are added as tracks and as folders.
-We can start this playlist as an on-air playlist for example at 12:00 and the specified 10 tracks will play in a circle until a new condition from the schedule is triggered.
-For example, at 13:00, you can simply start another on-air playlist.
-Dynamic playlists are convenient because you can create them once, specify the launch in the schedule, and then work only with folders and files.
+Jingles and advertisements for example are added as tracks and as folders.
+We can launch this playlist as an on-air playlist, for example, at 12:00 and the specified 10 tracks will play in a circle until a new condition from the schedule is triggered.
+For example, at 13:00 you can simply start another on-air playlist.
+Dynamic playlists are convenient because you can create them once, specify their launch in the schedule, and then work only with folders and files.
 In this case, we get both the convenience of working with folders and the flexibility of playlists.

-Well, in principle, and all the basics of the schedule at the moment.
+Well, that’s basically all the basics of the schedule for now.
 Perhaps you will find other hidden features :)